CANmod.router: 4 x CAN to 1 x CAN (or USB) Converter

 • Independently configure each secondary CAN interface

-• Optional silent mode and independently customizable bit rates
+• Optional silent mode and customizable bit-rates

 • Advanced message filters and prescalers